Who can go to the beach or sit out by the pool in the heat of summer without a nice cold, tasty drink?

 Two of my favorite summer drinks, orange and watermelon juice, are incredibly easy to make and they always hit the spot on a hot sunny day.
 And kids love them too!

-If you follow Clean Cuisine regularly you are probably familiar with our recommendation to avoid juice and instead stick to blended “whole” fruits and vegetables in the form of smoothies, such as the collection of green smoothies or “no-milk shake” recipes we recommend in our Clean Cuisine book and Superfood Cookbook.
+If you follow Clean Cuisine regularly you are probably familiar with our recommendation to avoid juice and instead stick to blended “whole” fruits and vegetables in the form of smoothies, such as the collection of green smoothies or “no-milk shake” recipes we recommend in our Clean Cuisine book.
 But not to worry, my favorite orange and watermelon juice drinks are both made from the “whole” fruit, so they are blended rather than juiced.
 By the way, blending is so much easier and “cleaner” than juicing.

 You don’t need a fancy juice machine or super charged blender to make my orange and watermelon juice either, any decent blender will do.
 Here is all you need to do…